gurkenlabs/litiengine-docs/basics/tile-maps/README.md

 # Tile Maps

-Once you have gained a basic understanding of LITIengine's general game infrastructure, it is time to actually create a world for your game to take place in.
-LITIengine uses [.tmx tile maps](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/), a universally acclaimed standard format for 2D level building.
+Once you have gained a basic understanding of LITIENGINE's general game infrastructure, it is time to actually create a world for your game to take place in.
+LITIENGINE uses [.tmx tile maps](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/), a universally acclaimed standard format for 2D level building.

 ## Create a tile map